larskotthoff/recomputation-ss-paper/Group_2/README.md

-A directory for Group 2
+A directory for Group 2 - the parallel group

+Members:
+- Ciaran
+- Masih
+- Ruma